tomaslibal/ua-detection/README.md

 - log file names (`logfile=server.log.txt`)
 - data input file name (`datafile=data_in.txt`, only server)

+### Limitations

+Header fields can be easily set to an arbitrary value and it is up to the agent to choose its user-agent string.
+Therefore, this value should be taken with a grain of salt as a general rule.

+The supervised learning method used by `uadet2` relies on having labelled data as its input.
+Firstly, the labels need to be assigned to each data point which means that either the user-agent string is obtained from the agent itself and categorized, or some other expert assigns a label to the user-agent string.
+The latter brings the possibility of mislabelling the string and lowering the ability of the program to successfully predict the class on new data.

 ### Disclaimers

 There is no warranty for this free software.
 All mentioned trademarks are property